Skip to main content

 Industrial agriculture promotes a small number of high-yielding transgenic or hybrid varieties.
 The result is genetic uniformity across large areas:

-What is loss of landraces?
+What are loss of landraces?

 Show answer